Knowledge Hypergraphs: Prediction Beyond Binary Relations: Introduction

-In this work, we introduce two embedding-based models that perform link prediction in knowledge hypergraphs.
-The first is \emph{\oursimple{}}, which is inspired from \emph{SimplE}~\citep{kazemi2018simple}, originally designed to perform link prediction in knowledge graphs.
+In this work, we introduce two embedding-based models that perform link prediction directly on knowledge hypergraphs without converting them to graphs.
+Both proposed models are based on the idea that predicting the existence of a relation between a set of entities depends on the position of the entities in the relation; otherwise, the relation is symmetric.
+On the other hand, learning entity embeddings for each position independently does not work well either, as this does not let the information flow between the embeddings for the different positions of the same entity.
+The first model we propose is \emph{\oursimple{}}.
 For a given entity, \emph{\oursimple{}} shifts the entity embedding by a value that depends on the position of the entity in the given relation.
-Our second model is \emph{\ourmodel{}}, which in addition to learning entity embeddings, learns positional (convolutional) filters; these filters are disentangled from entity representations and are used to transform the representation of an entity based on its position in a relation.
+Our second model is \emph{\ourmodel{}}, which in addition to learning entity embeddings, learns positional (convolutional) embeddings; these positional embeddings are disentangled from entity representations and are used to transform the representation of an entity based on its position in a relation.
+This makes \ourmodel{} more robust to changes in the position of an entity within a tuple.
 We show that both \oursimple{} and \ourmodel{} are fully expressive.
 To evaluate our models, we introduce two new datasets from subsets of \acr{Freebase}, and develop baselines by extending existing models on knowledge graphs to work with hypergraphs.
-We evaluate the proposed methods on standard binary and non-binary datasets.
-While both \oursimple{} and \ourmodel{} outperform our baselines and the state-of-the-art, \ourmodel{} is more effective with fewer parameters.
-It also produces much better results when predicting relations that contain at least one entity in a position never encountered during training, demonstrating the clear advantage of disentangling position representation from entity embeddings.

-The contributions of this paper are: (1) \ourmodel{} and \oursimple{}, two embedding-based methods for knowledge hypergraph completion that outperform the baselines for knowledge hypergraphs, (2) a set of baselines for knowledge hypergraph completion, and (3) two new knowledge hypergraphs obtained from subsets of \acr{Freebase}, which can serve as new evaluation benchmarks for knowledge hypergraph completion methods.
+The contributions of this paper are: (1) showing that current techniques to convert a knowledge hypergraph to knowledge graph do not yield satisfactory results for the link prediction task, (2) introducing \ourmodel{} and \oursimple{}, two models for knowledge hypergraph completion, (3) a set of baselines for knowledge hypergraph completion, and (4) two new datasets containing multi-arity relations obtained from subsets of \acr{Freebase}, which can serve as new evaluation benchmarks for knowledge hypergraph completion methods.
+We also show that our proposed methods outperform baselines.